nevermore3d/Reseller/README.md

 # Reseller
 Lets spread Nevermore filtration media and filter solutions together!

-Nevermore carbon and filtration media is powered by Linneo Components.
+Nevermore carbon and filtration media is powered by Linneo Components, distributing by air and sea from Vigo, Spain.
 Please enquire on **sales@linneo.tech**

 # Nevermore Carbon